-In addition, TWIA-controllable expenses were below budget in 2011 and 2012 and are projected to be below budget in 2013.
+In addition, TWIA-controllable expenses were at or below budget from 2011-2013.
 TWIA expenses compare favorably both to the insurance industry as a whole and to other state residual market plans.

-The State Auditor's Office completed an audit of TWIA in 2012.
-Their final report recognized that TWIA has improved its claims processing and has implemented controls to produce accurate financial statements, ensure accountability of Association funds, and adequately support and authorize non-claims-related expenditures.
+The initiatives management has implemented are indicative of a culture of continuous improvement and have better positioned TWIA to fulfill its mission of efficiently providing essential property insurance products and services for eligible Texas policyholders when no one else will.
+The State Auditor's Office final report confirms that TWIA has improved its claims processing and has implemented controls to produce accurate financial statements, ensure accountability of Association funds, and adequately support and authorize non-claims-related expenditures.